MCHellspawn/hermes-app-grocy/README.md

     * Create - Complete - basic only
     * Remove?
     * Add items
-      * By product - In progress
+      * By product - Complete - basic only
       * By "below min stock"
       * By "expired"
       * By recipe
     * Remove items
-      * By product
+      * By product - Complete - basic only
       * Push items to stock
   * Recipies
     * Consume ingredients